AlgoInstructionStrategy

 'userDataList': 'signal_file_1,signal_file_2', # Comma-separated userData source IDs

-'algoConfigEventID': '', # Algo config file source ID (see Algo Config File section)
+'algoConfigPath': '', # Path to algo config CSV file (see Algo Config File section)

 'universeFile': '', # Path to universe file for symbol loading